stevenaziz/Course-Flowchart-Generator/README.md

 Right click on index.html and select open with browser

 Youtube Link: https://youtu.be/-s7s2OuCj10
-Paste in browser to see webpage in action

 ## Reflection
 *Write the reflection about getting the small groups in the minimum number of iterations, etc.*